LaxmikantMahamuni/Interview-Preparation/README.md

 # Interview-Preparation
 Android Interview Preparation and Questions List

-Design Patterns -
+**Synchronous Pvt Ltd -**
-1. What is dependecy injection?
+1. What is dependency injection?
-2. Write a simple example of depedency injection using Dagger-Hilt?
+2. Write a simple example of dependency injection using Dagger-Hilt?
-3. What are diffrent annotations used in Hilt depedency injection?
+3. What are different annotations used in Hilt dependency injection?